hallopatidu/ErrorSpeech-CCExtension/README.md

 # ErrorSpeech-CCExtension
 A Extension for Cocos Creator
-* Translate and speech errors to vietnamese (option)
+* Translation and speech errors to vietnamese (options)
-* Rewrite cc.error fo this feature.
+* Rewrote cc.error for this feature.
+* MAKE FOR FUN - DO NOT USE IN RELEASE PRODUCTIONS

 ## Installation
 * cd ./error-speech